The Medway Poets: History

 After the Television South (TVS) programme, reunions were increasingly intermittent.
 An LP The Medway Poets was released on Hangman Records in 1988 with guest readers including Tracey Emin and Victor Templar.
+In 1988 they performed together for five shows at the Medway Arts Centre in Chatham, and Mid-Kent College in Maidstone, for an Amnesty International fundraiser for political prisoners.
 There was virtually no group activity during the early 1990s.
 In 1998, Lewis, Childish and Thomson discussed by phone a possible Medway Poets anthology.
 On 28 January 1999 Thomson suggested to Childish that they relaunch the group with an art agenda as the Stuckists, a name which Thomson had derived from a Childish poem, which quoted Emin's insult that Childish was "Stuck!
 Stuck!
 Stuck!" for his pursuit of painting, as well as his style of music and poetry.
 Bill and Sanchia Lewis (no relation), Ming and Absolon were also founder members.

 The original group name still appeared occasionally, and in 2000, it was advertised on Ming's website that "Sexton and 3 other Medway Poets will be reading at the next Stuckism Show" on 20 May at the Metropole Arts Centre at The Leas, in Folkestone, Kent.